Masala Herb

 Can I can the jars in a water bath canner?

 Yes you can if you want.
-You don’t have to because the European technique with turning the jars upside down is save too.
+You don't have to because the European technique with turning the jars upside down is safe too, but to add another layer of safety, do the water bath canning technique.

 Do lingonberries have health benefits?